complete-dope/complete-dope.github.io/_posts/2024-06-09-Stable-Diffusion.md

 * Point : In a data field, if data is numerical then this can be [1,2,3,..] if the data is images then its R_d ( 64 x 64 x 3 ) = 12288 dim these many dimensions , where each dimension represent a pixel value.
 The axis 1 represent value of red channel in (0,0) place ... till axis 12287 .. .

-Here this is a discrete random variable right ? the pixel value in an image ?
+Q) Here this is a discrete random variable right ? the pixel value in an image ?
 > Yes, if in 0-255 channel space this would have been discrete but treating them as continous allows us to add gaussing noise, compute grads, use nice maths .. so we convert from 0-255 (discrete space) to 0-1 ( continous space ) -- (1)

-We need it continous so to predict the flow field, to see how the
+We need it continous, so that we can see how the function changes over infinitesimal changes in input and that way only we will be able to see the score / vector field

 ```

 coming back to (1) , even adding gaussian noise to the real discrete pixels that also would make it continous

+So, we start from unknown distribution of real images then add gaussian noise from 0 mean , I variance over them for a fixed timesteps ( t = 100 ) the image now converts to fully gaussian distribution

+Q) But for this gaussian distribution do we know the mean , variance?
+> yes, the noise we added was from 0 mean and I variance and after t timestamps we reached there only so we know the mean and variance in this case

+The equation for the forward process is : `x_t = [root(alpha_t)] * x_0 + [root(1-alpha_t)] * epsilon`

+Reverse process,
+During training the network sees x_t and t,